mdepx/raspberrypi-pico/README.md

 | VSYS            | VSYS                       |
 | GND             | GND                        |

-Also connect the programmer pico to your PC using USB-C cable.
+Also connect the programmer pico to your PC using USB cable.

 #### OpenOCD